Non-target Analysis for Wastewater Treatment Evaluation

 [18] "03_tof_ww_is_pos_o3sw_effluent-r003.mzML"

 The showcase will use the StreamFind MassSpecEngine, which encapsulates all tools required for parsing, storing, processing and visualizing MS data.
-Note that not all methods/functions will be shown as the demonstration focuses of the workflow to assess wastewater ozonation.
-Other processing methods are available in the StreamFind package and can be found in the StreamFind reference documentation.
+Note that not all methods/functions will be shown, as the demonstration focuses of the workflow to assess wastewater treatment.
+Other processing methods for MS data are available in the StreamFind package and can be found in the StreamFind reference documentation.

 MassSpecEngine